salt-extensions/community/working_group/2024/2024-12-19-meeting-notes.md

 - **Meeting items for  discussion.**
     - David Murphy will be going on PTO till end of Jan after Christmas break, and Shane Lee from the Salt Team will run meeting in David's absence.
+    - Only Shane and David showed up, so terminated meeting after 15 minutes.

 - **Discussion of next steps with this working group.**
+    - Happy Christmas and New Year to all :D

 ## Next steps